 How to Download:

-This iBook is currently being reviewed by Apple, but the author, Stuart Stewart, has graciously allowed iMedicalApps readers to download it via this post.
-Please click here to register (free) to view this exclusive content!
-If you are on a computer then you can download it and drag it into iTunes or alternatively, if you are on an iPad, then click on the link and then ‘Open in iBooks’.
+This iBook is currently being reviewed by Apple, but the author, Stuart Stewart, has graciously allowed iMedicalApps readers to download it via this post. [exclusive_file alt_text=’In order to download the iBook, please register (free) on iMedicalApps.
+Once you register, you’ll see a link in this paragraph allowing you to download the iBook.’]Download the iBook.[/exclusive_file] If you are on a computer then you can download it and drag it into iTunes or alternatively, if you are on an iPad, then click on the link and then ‘Open in iBooks’.
 Please note you will need the latest version of iBooks to display this iBook properly.
 Alternatively, US users can follow this link to download from the US iTunes store.

 Note, once you register on iMedicalApps, you’ll see a link to download the iBook in the above paragraph.